LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 ### Field Validity

 The definitions of field names and values in HTTP prohibit some characters that HPACK might be able to convey.
-HTTP/2 implementations SHOULD validate field names and values according to their definitions in {{Sections 5.1 and 5.5 of RFC9110}}, respectively, and treat messages that contain prohibited characters as malformed ({{malformed-messages}}).
+HTTP/2 Plus Plus implementations SHOULD validate field names and values according to their definitions in {{Sections 5.1 and 5.5 of RFC9110}}, respectively, and treat messages that contain prohibited characters as malformed ({{malformed-messages}}).

 Failure to validate fields can be exploited for request smuggling attacks.
 In particular, unvalidated fields might enable attacks when messages are forwarded